w3c/wai-intro-atag/content/education.md

 * are accessible to instructors and other LMS users with disabilities
 * produce accessible content for students

-In many situations, accessibility is required by law and is a procurement requirement.
+**Accessibility is required by law and is a procurement requirement** in many situations.

 ## Example Scenarios